 Alprazolam, more commonly known by the brand name Xanax, is an anti-anxiety and panic disorder medication.
 Alprazolam is part of a class of drug called benzodiazepines, which have the potential to be addictive.

 In a similar fashion, alcohol is a central nervous system depressant, and drinking in combination with alprazolam can result in fatal respiratory depression—or dangerously slowed breathing.
 Alcohol and alprazolam both potentiate the activity of the inhibitory neurotransmitter gamma-aminobutyric acid (GABA) in the brain.
-This neurotransmitter is responsible for muting widespread excitation in the brain and, when its actions are ramped up, can result in sedation.
-When these depressants are mixed together, over-sedation may occurs—a serious problem that can progress to coma or even death.
+This neurotransmitter is responsible for muting widespread excitation in the brain and, when its actions are ramped up, sedation can result.
+When these depressants are mixed together, over-sedation may occur—a serious problem that can progress to coma or even death.

 Alprazolam restricts the action of a certain population of inhibitory neurons in the ventral tegmental area of the brain, allowing more of the neurotransmitter dopamine to be released.
-These neurons typically limit the amount of dopamine released into the neuron, so without the inhibitory mechanism of action, dopamine levels rise, thus causing pleasure and reinforcing the behavior.
+These neurons typically limit the amount of dopamine released.
+Without the inhibitory mechanism of action, dopamine levels rise, thus causing pleasure and reinforcing pleasure-seeking behavior.

 Signs of concurrent alcohol and alprazolam abuse include: